beameio/beame-insta-ssl/README.md

 	beame-insta-ssl tunnel 8008 http --fqdn qwertyuio.asdfghjkl.v1.d.beameio.net

-## Where my Beame data is stored?
+## Where is my Beame data is stored?
-Credentials, that you create, are stored on your machine in `$HOME/.beame` folder.
-You can easily export them to desired location, by using the `export` command that looks like the following:
+Credentials created by you are stored on your machine in `$HOME/.beame` folder.
+You can easily export them to the desired location, by using the `export` command that looks like this:

 	beame-insta-ssl export qwertyuio.asdfghjkl.v1.d.beameio.net ./destination_folder_path